maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_3.md

 ## 5. Approximation (Surrogate) models

 Approximation models (or global surrogate) is a simple and quite efficient trick.
-The idea is really simple : we train an interpretable model to approach the predictions of a black-box algorithm.
+The idea is really simple.
+We train an interpretable model to approach the predictions of a black-box algorithm.

-We keep the original data, and use as `y_train` the predictions made on a data sample by the black-box algorithm.
+We keep the original data, and use as targets the predictions made by the black-box algorithm.
 We can use any interpretable model, and benefit from all the advantages of the model chosen.

-We might however loose accuracy compared to the black-box model, and we must pay attention to the way we sample data to train the black box algorithm.
+We must however pay attention to the performance of the interpretable model, since it might perform poorly in some regions.

 ## 6. Local Interpretable Model-agnostic Explanations (LIME)

 Instead of training an interpretable model to approximate a black box model, LIME focuses on training local explainable models to explain individual predictions.
 We want the explanation to reflect the behavior of the model "around" the instance that we predict.
 This is called "local fidelity".

-LIME algorithms focus on explaining the prediction of a single instance.
 LIME uses an exponential smoothing kernel to define the notion of neighborhood of an instance of interest.

 We first select the instance we want to explain.
 By making small variations in the input data to the black-box model, we generate a new training set with these samples and their predicted labels.
 We then train an interpretable classifier on those new samples, and weight each sample according to how "close" it is to the instance we want to explain.

-Then, we benefit from the advantages of the interpretable model to explain each prediction.
+We benefit from the advantages of the interpretable model to explain each prediction.

 We can implement LIME algorithm in Python with LIME package :